NathanielWroblewski/blog/_posts/2014-04-05-your-files-are-filed-in-files.md

 start with a `-`.
 Directories, on the other hand, start with a `d`.

 So what does read, write, and execute mean for a directory file?
 You probably use it all the time!
 Read access allows you to list the file names in the directory file, think `ls`.
-Write access let's you delete file (or remove a file's entry from a directory file).
+Write access let's you delete files (or remove a file's entry from a directory file).
 With execute access, you can `cd` into a directory; otherwise, you can't.

 So, now, while your coworkers may insist that they're filing their files in folders, you'll know what's really up: they're filing their files in files.